burstknight/nvim_setting/README.md

 You can read [INSTALL.md](./INSTALL.md) to get more information to setup neovim.

+If you want to use neovim to write `gdscript` for godot, you have to install [godot 4.x](https://godotengine.org/).

 ## Used plugins
 ### For common functions
 * [nerdtree](https://github.com/preservim/nerdtree.git): I use this plugin as the file explorer.